charliemurry/charliemurry.github.io/_pages/about.md

 Web: charliemurry.github.io

-### Current Research In Progress
+## Current Research In Progress
-(see research page for more details)
+*see research page for more details*

-Market Structure and Competition in Airline Markets, with Federico Ciliberto and Elie Tamer.
+**Market Structure and Competition in Airline Markets**
+(with Federico Ciliberto and Elie Tamer)

-Summary: We develop a methodology to estimate static games of entry and pricing and quantify the price and product repositioning effects of an airline merger.
+*Summary: We develop a methodology to estimate static games of entry and pricing and quantify the price and product repositioning effects of an airline merger.*

-Price Discrimination in International Airline Markets, with Gaurab Aryal and Jonathan W. Williams.
+**Price Discrimination in International Airline Markets**
+(with Gaurab Aryal and Jonathan W. Williams)

-Summary: Using a model of dynamic pricing and consumer screening, we estimate that incomplete information in airline pricing leads to a 20% gap between current welfare and first-best welfare.
+*Summary: Using a model of dynamic pricing and consumer screening, we estimate that incomplete information in airline pricing leads to a 20% gap between current welfare and first-best welfare.*

-“​The Evolution of Market Power in the US Auto Industry,” with Paul Grieco and Ali Yurukoglu.
+“**The Evolution of Market Power in the US Auto Industry**
+(with Paul Grieco and Ali Yurukoglu)

-Summary: Markups in the Auto Industry gradually decreased over the last 40 years.
+*Summary: Markups in the Auto Industry gradually decreased over the last 40 years.*

-“Local Effects of Franchise Contract Regulations,” with Peter Newberry
+**Local Effects of Franchise Contract Regulations**
+(with Peter Newberry)

-Summary: States that have laws that restrict franchisors from terminating franchisee contracts have fewer franchises.
+*Summary: States that have laws that restrict franchisors from terminating franchisee contracts have fewer franchises.*